University of Santo Tomas Faculty of Arts and Letters: Society-based organizations

-The UST Asian Studies Society gained accreditation gained accreditation from the Philippine National Commission for United Nations Educational, Scientific, and Cultural Organization (UNESCO) in 2016.
-The UST Communication Arts Students' Association (CASA) is a founding member of the Metro Manila Alliance of Communication Students and a partner of the Philippine Association of Communication Educators (PACE).
+Each program of the faculty is supported by a recognized student society.
+Some societies have gained accreditation from organizations outside of the university.
+The UST Asian Studies Society gained accreditation from the Philippine National Commission for United Nations Educational, Scientific, and Cultural Organization (UNESCO) in 2016.
+The UST Communication Arts Students' Association is a founding member of the Metro Manila Alliance of Communication Students and a partner of the Philippine Association of Communication Educators (PACE).
 The UST History Society is a member of the Local Historical Committees Network of the National Historical Commission of the Philippines (NHCP).
-The UST Journalism Society (JRNSOC) is a founding member of the Talamitam Network of Schools promoting community journalism in the country.
-The UST Legal Management Society (LMSOC) is a founding member of the Philippine Alliance of Legal Management Society and the Alliance of Legal Management Associations of the Philippines, Inc. (ALMAP, Inc.).
-The UST Political Science Forum (TPSF) is affiliated with the Association of Political Science Organizations of the Philippines (APSOP), and its faculty members are part of the Philippine Political Science Association (PPSA).
+The UST Journalism Society is a founding member of the Talamitam Network of Schools promoting community journalism in the country.
+The UST Legal Management Society is a founding member of the Philippine Alliance of Legal Management Society and the Alliance of Legal Management Associations of the Philippines, Inc. (ALMAP, Inc.).
+The UST Political Science Forum is affiliated with the Association of Political Science Organizations of the Philippines (APSOP), and its faculty members are part of the Philippine Political Science Association (PPSA).
 Established as the Political Science Society in 1980, it was renamed TPSF in 1991.